-This Model Framework curriculum on continuing legal education on environmental law was developed by the United Nations Environment Programme in collaboration with the International Bar Association.
+This Framework Model Curriculum on Continuing Legal Education in Environmental Law was developed by the United Nations Environment Programme in collaboration with the International Bar Association.

-We gratefully acknowledge the valuable contributions by members of the working group established to develop the framework curriculum.
-We specifically wish to appreciate Mr. Peter Koves, chair of the Bar Issues Commission of the International Bar Association for his selfless stewardship of the working group.
-We also express our appreciation to members of the working group including Mr. Javier de Cendra de Larragan, Ms. Angeles Murgier, Mr. Roger Martella, Mr. Christopher Howard and Mr. Allan Meso for their exceptional contribution in developing this most impressive document.
+We gratefully acknowledge the valuable contributions by members of the working group established to develop the Framework Model Curriculum.
+We specifically wish to appreciate Mr Péter Köves, Chair of the Bar Issues Commission of the International Bar Association, for his selfless stewardship of the working group.
+We also express our appreciation to members of the working group including Mr Javier de Cendra de Larragan, Ms Angeles Murgier, Mr Roger Martella, Mr Christopher Howard and Mr Allan Meso for their exceptional contribution in developing this most impressive document.